IsraelCohen54/EDA_Soil_for_crop_benefit/README.md

 An EDA project I did for someone who asked me. <br>
+Model used are 'linear regression' and 'random forest'. <br>
 Attached code files, excel results, and visualization.

 Snip of the project data: